Distribute Power BI content to external guest users with Azure AD B2B

-Another way to share content with external guest users is in-place dataset sharing with Power BI.
+Another way to share content with external guest users is in-place semantic model sharing with Power BI.
 This allows you share content with external guest users that they can then access in their own home tenant.
-For more information about in-place dataset sharing, see About Power BI in-place dataset sharing with guest users in external organizations.
+For more information about in-place semantic model sharing, see About Power BI in-place semantic model sharing with guest users in external organizations.

 This article provides a basic introduction to Azure AD B2B in Power BI.
 For more information, see Distribute Power BI content to external guest users using Azure Active Directory B2B.

 Enable Invite external users to your organization setting